Darron Thomas: Professional career

+Pre-draft

-At the end of his junior season, Thomas surprisingly chose to forgo his senior year to enter the 2012 NFL Draft but was neither drafted nor signed as an undrafted free agent by any NFL team.
+At the end of his junior season, Thomas surprisingly chose to forgo his senior year to enter the 2012 NFL draft but was neither drafted nor signed as an undrafted free agent by any NFL team.
 He was rated the 17th best quarterback in the 2012 Draft by NFLDraftScout.com.

 Calgary Stampeders

 On October 9, 2012, Thomas signed a practice roster agreement with the Calgary Stampeders of the Canadian Football League.

 Lincoln Haymakers

 He would later sign with the Lincoln Haymakers of the Champions Professional Indoor Football League but never played a game for the Haymakers.

 Portland Thunder/Steel

 Thomas was assigned to the Portland Thunder of the Arena Football League on October 10, 2013.
 Thomas fits in with the ownership's promise of getting players with Oregon ties.
 Thomas started the first three games of the season for the Thunder before being benched in favor of Danny Southwick.
 Thomas became the primary back up for the Thunder since losing his starting position.
 Entering his second season with the Thunder in 2015, Thomas was once again the backup quarterback to Kyle Rowley.

 Thomas participated in the NFL's first Veteran Combine in March 2015.
 On January 27, 2016, he was named head coach Chris Miller's franchise player in Major League Football.
 The team was to be called the Oregon Crash but the season never started.

 Thomas was assigned to the Portland Steel on April 25, 2016.
 He made his only start of the season on May 10, 2016, against the Los Angeles Kiss, completing 25 of 49 passes for 259 yards, 3 touchdowns and 5 interceptions in a 66–27 loss.